oracle/fmw-kubernetes/docs-source/content/oam/prepare-your-environment/_index.md

 If you need help setting up a Kubernetes environment, check our [cheat sheet](https://oracle.github.io/weblogic-kubernetes-operator/userguide/overview/k8s-setup/).

 It is recommended you have a master node and one or more worker nodes.
 The examples in this documentation assume one master and two worker nodes.

+Verify that the system clocks on each host computer are synchronized.
+You can do this by running the date command simultaneously on all the hosts in each cluster.

 After creating Kubernetes clusters, you can optionally: